An increasing number of blockchain and cryptocurrency courses are being offered by leading colleges and universities.

 On 28 August 2019, Coinbase published its second annual Coinbase Report on Higher Education, entitled ‘The 2019 Leaders in Crypto Education’.
 Once again, the digital currency exchange partnered with Qriously, a London-based ad-tech company, to conduct a survey of US student sentiment toward blockchain and cryptocurrency.

-Unsurprisingly, the research summarized in the report found that a rising number of students would like to learn more about blockchain and cryptocurrency and that an increasing number of courses are being offered by the leading colleges and universities.
+Unsurprisingly, the research summarized in the report found that a rising number of students would like to learn more about blockchain and cryptocurrency.

 The key findings from the report make for interesting reading when compared with the key findings from the 2018 report: